lulutan0122/lutan.github.io/_pages/researches.md

 ---

 ## Overall
-My research aims to improve how air-quality and chemical transport models (CTMs) represent wildfire smoke—from emissions to chemistry to community exposure.
-My Ph.D. work at the University of Montana (Atmospheric Chemistry Observations and Modeling Group) focused on constraining wildfire VOC emissions, diagnosing smoke photochemistry using aircraft and ground observations, and translating multi-day aged smoke episodes into health-relevant exposure metrics.
-I am now a postdoctoral researcher at Rutgers University in Prof. Xiaomeng Jin’s group, extending this work toward chemically informed exposure indicators and model–measurement frameworks that connect smoke composition to public-health outcomes.
+My research aims to improve how ?.
+My Ph.D. work at the University of Montana (Atmospheric Chemistry Observations and Modeling Group) focused on improving PTR-MS for VOC quantification and emissions of prescribed burns.

-A central theme across my projects is building a **fire-adapted modeling framework (primarily within GEOS-Chem)** that is strongly constrained by observations (aircraft campaigns, ground networks, targeted measurements, and satellite products where appropriate).
-The goal is to move beyond “PM₂.₅-only” wildfire smoke characterization and toward **mechanistic understanding and actionable metrics** that better reflect toxicity and oxidant formation.

 **Representative research questions:**
 - How can wildfire emissions and smoke chemistry be represented more accurately in CTMs to reduce biases in simulated air quality?